-On this day in 1692, a massive earthquake devastates the infamous town of Port Royal in Jamaica, killing thousands.
+On June 7, 1692, a massive earthquake devastates the infamous town of Port Royal in Jamaica, killing thousands.
 The strong tremors, soil liquefaction and a tsunami brought on by the earthquake combined to destroy the entire town.

 Port Royal was built on a small island off the coast of Jamaica in the harbor across from present-day Kingston.
 Many of the buildings where the 6,500 residents lived and worked were constructed right over the water.
 In the 17th century, Port Royal was known throughout the New World as a headquarters for piracy, smuggling and debauchery.
 It was described as “most wicked and sinful city in the world” and “one of the lewdest in the Christian world.”